Probing inelastic sub-GeV dark matter at the DUNE near detector

 \subsection{Simulation of DM interactions at the ND}

 To probe the ND's LAr capabilities for exploring this model, we consider an Ar cube of 67-ton fiducial mass.
-To simulate DM production and detection, we first employ \texttt{Pythia 8.3}~\cite{Bierlich:2022pfr} to model the proton-target collision and the subsequent production of neutral mesons ($\pi^0$,$\eta$), assuming a beam energy of 120 GeV.
-A seven-year DUNE run will yield $7.7\times 10^{21}$ protons on target (POT), with an expected meson production of 4.1 pions and 0.5 etas per POT.
+To simulate DM production and detection, we first employ \texttt{Pythia 8.3}~\cite{Bierlich:2022pfr} to model the proton-target collision and the subsequent production of neutral mesons ($\pi^0$,$\eta$), assuming a beam energy of 120 GeV, we use the flag \texttt{SoftQCD:all} which is appropriate for the energies expected at DUNE.
+A seven-year DUNE run will yield $7.7\times 10^{21}$ protons on target (POT), an the \texttt{Pythia} simulation yields an expected meson production of $4.1$ $\pi^0$ and $0.5$ $\eta$ per POT, in agreement with Ref.~\cite{DeRomeri:2019kic}.
+Additionally, we compared our meson kinematic distributions with those obtained for DUNE in Ref.~\cite{Celentano:2020vtu}, and we find a good agreement with our results.
 We used the meson kinematics results from \texttt{Pythia 8.3} to simulate their decay to DM.
 This is done by \texttt{MadGraph}~\cite{Alwall:2014hca} and its plugin \texttt{MadDump}~\cite{Buonocore:2018xjk}; the result is a Monte Carlo simulation of the DM flux at the LAr detector and the DM interactions with it.
 Moreover, \texttt{MadDump} provides all the relevant kinematics information for the DM produced and the recoiled electron.
-It is important to add that \texttt{MadDump}~\cite{Alwall:2014hca} also has the capability of simulating dark photon production via proton bremsstrahlung.
+It is important to add that \texttt{MadDump}~\cite{Buonocore:2018xjk} also has the capability of simulating dark photon production via proton bremsstrahlung.
 We included this production channel, ensuring that

 where $E_{p}$ and $E_{A^\prime}$ are the incoming proton energies and dark photon energies, respectively.
 While $|p_T|$ is the outgoing proton momentum in the transverse direction to the beam.
 These restrictions are important to maintain the validity of the Fermi-Williams-Weizsacker approximation~\cite{Blumlein:2013cua}, which is the one implemented in \texttt{MadDump}~\cite{Alwall:2014hca}.